 Thus far, there seems to be no limit in terms of self-funding.
 The stakes could be high.
 Either way, candidates will have to weigh their options when it comes to campaign spending as there are other sources of funding that will not entirely hurt their bank accounts.

 Self-funding is not the only source of funding for many political candidates, there is also the campaign loans granted to a candidate to finance such campaigns.
 Regardless of the nation, campaign loans are true.
-But only a fool takes out a personal loan or even a quick loan like quick loans NZ to fund their own political career.
+But only a fool takes out a personal loan or even a quick loan to fund their own political career.
 Candidates will have to be wise when they fund their campaigns.
 It can help boost your campaign or break you in the future.